aws/aws-app-mesh-examples/walkthroughs/howto-k8s-ingress-gateway/README.md

 v1.1.0
 ```

 2. Install Docker.
-It is needed to build the demo application images
+It is needed to build the demo application images.

 ## Setup